Just about every time I network with other marijuana growers, we share complaints about nutrients companies and their

 That’s why almost anybody can buy crude raw nutrients salts from China, mix up a bunch of amateurish formulations in their garage, slap some marginally-compliant labels on them, and start their own nutrients company.

 Starting decades ago when indoor marijuana growing became a boom industry, Growing Marijuana Perfectly team members have repeatedly queried nutrients companies whose products dominate grow shop shelves.

 We’ve repeatedly asked these companies simple questions: Why are your products so damned inconsistent in ingredients, manufacturing standards, pH buffering, quality, and performance?
 Why so expensive?
 Can you prove you do any actual scientific research on cannabis plants?
 Why should I buy your nutrients instead of another brand, or instead of growing marijuana in fertile soil so I don’t need added nutrients?

 Now, there are many more, including Green Planet, Emerald Harvest, Dyna-Gro, Nectar for the Gods, Heavy 16, and on and on and on.

 “We Can’t Talk About Marijuana Growing”

-But when you called back, you quickly realized they didn’t adequately understand tomato or marijuana growing, and were unwilling to be candid about their product research, design, ingredients, quality control and manufacturing.
+But you quickly realized that these folks don’t adequately understand tomato or marijuana growing, and were unwilling to be candid about their product research, design, ingredients, quality control and manufacturing.